ashn-dot-dev/sunder/README.md

   compiler when compiling with the C backend.

 ## Using Sunder as a Scripting Language
-Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` (or equivalent) as the first line of a Sunder source file.
-If this environment variable is not set, then the default path, `$SUNDER_HOME/lib/sys/sys.asm`, is used.
+Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` as the first line of a Sunder source file.

 ```sunder
 #!/usr/bin/env sunder-run